hybridcattt/hybridcattt.com/pages/private-coaching.md

 I will review your profile and code from the point of view of a hiring company, and give generous and honest feedback.
 You'll get **_actionable advice_** on what to improve in your code and CV to make it more attractive to employers.
-You'll also egt tips on showing your best self in interviews and on searching for jobs abroad.
+You'll also get tips on showing your best self in interviews and on searching for jobs abroad.

 What's included in the career coaching packages:
 - technical feedback on test assignments that you did during interview process with other companies (at least 10